-September 10, 2018
+Edmonton, Alberta — September 10, 2018

 It’s no small coincidence that Festival Singers shares its name with Festival Place, Strathcona County’s premier arts and business venue.

-A quarter century ago, planning for the facility’s official opening was well underway.
+A quarter-century ago, planning for the facility’s official opening was well underway.
 Recognizing the potential for community activities at Festival Place, Karen Ann Harvey, a founding member of Sherwood Park Singers, proposed the formation of a community chorus.
-Such a group, she maintained, would afford adults the opportunity to sing a wide range of music while working toward a high performance standard.
+Such a group, she maintained, would afford adults the opportunity to sing a wide range of music while working toward a high-performance standard.
 Practising weekly at Festival Place, this new chorus would allow members to refine their skills and deliver performances as a natural extension of the venue.
 The first of these, Harvey continued, would be at the gala opening of Festival Place in May 1994.

 Soon after, in January 1994, Bruce Cable, whose experience spans jazz, classical and musical theatre, assumed the role of choir director.

-Responding to an advertisement in the January 18, 1994, issue of Sherwood Park News, enthusiastic singers auditioned, and, when rehearsals began in March, Festival Singers comprised 62 choristers.
+Responding to an advertisement in the January 18, 1994 issue of Sherwood Park News, enthusiastic singers auditioned, and, when rehearsals began in March, Festival Singers comprised 62 choristers.

-Following a successful first public performance at the official opening of Festival Place May 14, 1994, Festival Singers embarked on its first full season in 1994/1995.
+Following a successful first public performance at the official opening of Festival Place on May 14, 1994, Festival Singers embarked on its first full season in 1994/1995.
 At the invitation of the Premier’s Council in Support of Alberta Families, the choir delivered a small public performance to help mark the International Year of the Family.
-This was followed participation in the Festival of Carols and a holiday concert, also in December 1994, and a spring concert in May 1995.
+This was followed by participation in the Festival of Carols and a holiday concert, in December 1994, and a spring concert in May 1995.

 In addition to world music, Festival Singers is committed to honouring our Canadian identity.
 In April 2009, the choir premiered ”A Prayer” by Edmonton composer Joel Forth.
 Written especially for the Festival Singers, Forth’s music sensitively sets the powerful text to produce an inspiring plea to the divine.
-This special spring concert, led by director Melanie Marlin, featured choral works by other Canadian composers, including Stephen Hatfield, Michael Unger, Gary Ewer, Connie Kaldor, Willi Zwozdesky and Allan Bevan.
+This special spring concert, led by director Melanie Marlin, featured choral works by other Canadian composers, including Stephen Hatfield, Michael Unger, Gary Ewer, Connie Kaldor, and Willi Zwozdesky, and Allan Bevan.

 The concert was also a tribute of another sort.
-Held April 28, 2009, it was dedicated to former chorister and founding member Karen Ann Harvey, who was battling a terminal illness.
+Held on April 28, 2009, it was dedicated to former chorister and founding member Karen Ann Harvey, who was battling a terminal illness.

 This loving tribute underlines Festival Singers’ commitment to creating positive experiences for its members.
-Although the choir’s mandate is to provide opportunities for individual skill enhancement in choral music, members often attest the enjoyable social and therapeutic benefits they derive from being part of this tight-knit group.
+Although the choir’s mandate is to provide opportunities for individual skill enhancement in choral music, members often attest to the enjoyable social and therapeutic benefits they derive from being part of this tight-knit group.

 “I joined Festival Singers on the advice of an Edmonton choir director,” says tenor Corey Lee.
 “I suffered a car crash in 2002.
 When I began showing signs of PTSD in 2003, Festival Singers helped me through it.
 I’ve been with them ever since.”